 Conference venue costs rely on a variety of factors including:

 According to Tagvenue data, most conference venue booking takes place at least 60 days before the event.
 For larger more complicated events that might require more than one room, as well as the settling of associated organisational issues such as accommodation or formal dinners, finding the right venue early is always crucial.

 Conferences are the product of intensive planning and this process should leave you knowing where and what kind of venue you should hire.
-Consider the number of attendees as the primary factor in your planning, but don’t forget to consider other aspects such as day of the week or season of the year, for example.
+Consider the number of attendees as the primary factor in your planning, but don’t forget to consider other aspects, such as the day of the week or the season of the year, for example.
 Consider checking out online resources that will help you cover every contingency in your planning, such as Conference Checklists.